Macmillan Urology Nurse Specialist Team

 Our nurse specialists have experience in cancer nursing and specialise in the care and support of patients with a urological disease and their families and carers.

-The Team comprises two clinical nurse specialists who work closely with the urology consultants involved in the patient’s care.
+The Team comprises three clinical nurse specialists who work closely with the urology consultants involved in the patient’s care.

 They support patients with a urological cancer from diagnosis through treatment and beyond.
 This includes: